wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 The correct hook to use is the [wp_enqueue_scripts](https://developer.wordpress.org/reference/hooks/wp_enqueue_scripts/) action hook.
 As you can see from the documentation, despite the hook's name, it is used for enqueuing both scripts and styles.

-So start by registering the callback to the hook, and creating the callback function
+So start by registering the callback to the hook, and creating the callback function.

 ```php
 add_action( 'wp_enqueue_scripts', 'bookstore_enqueue_scripts' );